El Segundo, California: History

-The El Segundo and Los Angeles coastal area was first settled by the Tongva (or Gabrieleños) Native American tribes.
+The Tongva (or Gabrieleños) Native American tribes inhabited the area of El Segundo and the Los Angeles coastal area when the Spanish arrived.
 The area was once a part of Rancho Sausal Redondo ("Round Willow Patch Ranch").
 Rancho Sausal Redondo extended from Playa Del Rey in the north to Redondo Beach in the south.
 Originally a Mexican land grant owned by Antonio Ygnacio Avila, the rancho was later purchased by a Scottish baronet named Sir Robert Burnett in 1860.
-After his return to Scotland in 1873, the property was purchased by then-manager of the rancho, Daniel Freeman.
-Daniel Freeman sold portions of the rancho to several persons.
+After his return to Scotland in 1873, the property was purchased by the then-manager of the rancho, Daniel Freeman.
+Freeman sold portions of the rancho to several persons.
 George H. Peck owned the 840 acre of land where the Chevron Refinery now sits.
 The city acquired its name ("the second" in Spanish) due to being the second Standard Oil refinery on the West Coast when Standard Oil of California purchased the 840 acres of land in 1911.
 Peck also developed land in neighboring El Porto, where a street still bears his name.

 The city was incorporated in 1917.
 The Standard Oil Company was renamed Chevron in 1984.
 The El Segundo refinery entered its second century of operation in 2011.

 The Douglas Aircraft Company plant in El Segundo was one of the major aircraft manufacturing facilities in California during World War II.
 It was one of the major producers of SBD Dauntless dive bombers, which achieved fame in the Battle of Midway.
 The facility, now operated by Northrop Grumman, is still an aircraft plant.